luciusmagn/lambdas-and-logos/book.typ

 So why do we still care about line length?

 While the 80-character limit might seem arbitrary and outdated, keeping lines of reasonable length serves several practical purposes beyond tradition.
-For my own code, I generally try to stay under 120 characters, though I'm not militantly strict about it.
+For my own code, I generally try to stay under 120 characters, though I am not militantly strict about it.
 This provides a good balance between using available screen space and maintaining readability.
 It is also something you get a feel for naturally, and you don't even have to worry about it